Fremantle Stuff > parks >

 The Bruce Lee Reserve is named for Bruce William Francis Lee, who was a member of the Fremantle City Council 1941-1968, and Chairman of the Council's Ovals and Parks Committee.

-The country there was in the care of the Whadjuk Nyoongar until 2 May 1829 when it suddenly became the property of King George IV.
+The country there was in the care of the Whadjuk Nyoongar until 2 May 1829 when it suddenly became part of the British Empire.

 The first owner after colonisation was Henry Lefroy, from possibly 1854 or shortly after that.
 After his death in 1879, his estate sold the farm to George Curedale.
 It comprised the 82 acres of four adjoining Cockburn Sound location lots located between the present Curedale Street, east to within 4.45 chains of Fifth Avenue and from South Street to Lefroy Street — and so included the present Davis Park (a mistake for Davies) and Bruce Lee Oval.
 Curedale was heavily in debt (probably acquired to buy the farm and possibly loaned by George Alfred Davies) which was foreclosed and the land became the property of said Davies.